 The premium paid for flow-through shares in excess of the market value of the shares without the flow-through features is initially recognized as a liability.
 The liability is reduced and the reduction of premium liability is recorded in other income upon filing of appropriate renunciation forms with the Canadian taxation authorities for qualifying expenditures already incurred.
-Accordingly, at February 28, 2011, the deferred premium has been reduced and other income for the year then ended increased by \$820,000 to reflect the qualifying flow-through expenditures completed during the year ended February 28, 2011.
+As at November 30, 2011, the Company has recognized a deferred premium liability of \$691,481 relating to the flow-through financing completed on November 9, 2011 (see note 11).
+At February 28, 2011, the deferred premium was reduced and other income for the year then ended increased by \$820,000 to reflect the qualifying flow-through expenditures completed during the year ended February 28, 2011.